Dore & Totley railway station: Facilities

-The station is unstaffed, but has a self-service ticket machine available.
+The station is unstaffed but has a self-service ticket machine available.
 The old station buildings are now in private commercial use as a restaurant.
 A small brick waiting shelter is provided at the northern end of the platform, along with passenger information displays, automatic announcements and timetable poster boards to offer train running information.
-Step-free access is available from the adjacent car park to the platform.
+Step-free access is available from the adjacent car park to one of the platforms.

 Services

-The station has an hourly Northern Trains stopping service in each direction on the Hope Valley line between Sheffield and Manchester Piccadilly, augmented by a number of peak-hour stops (designed primarily for Manchester bound commuters) by faster trains on the South Trans-Pennine and Liverpool–Norwich routes.
+The station has an hourly Northern Trains stopping service in each direction on the Hope Valley Line between Sheffield and Manchester Piccadilly, augmented by a number of peak-hour stops (designed primarily for Manchester bound commuters) by faster trains on the South Trans-Pennine and Liverpool–Norwich routes.
 During the rest of the day those hourly TransPennine Express services and East Midlands Railway non-stopping trains pass through.